gunjan1909/zoom-clone-simple/README.md

 # zoom-clone-simple

-Simple Zoom Clone using socket.io and WebRTC
+Simple Zoom Clone using socket.io and WebRTC(Runs only in your local although) Packages used:
-Packages used:

 - Express